Making a Complaint against a member of CIBSE

 Complaints will be investigated by the Disciplinary Panel and those that are upheld will be published along with the action that is taken against a member.
 Where a member is expelled the Institution requires that membership certificates are returned and any designatory letters relating to CIBSE membership are removed from any business cards, stationery and marketing material.

-To make a complaint against a CIBSE Member please write to the Secretary of the CIBSE Professional Practice Committee, CIBSE, 222 Balham, High Road, London SW12 9BS, stating the nature of the complaint and the clause of the Code of Conduct that it relates to.
+To make a complaint against a CIBSE Member please email [email protected] or write to the Secretary of the CIBSE Professional Conduct Committee, CIBSE, 222 Balham, High Road, London SW12 9BS, stating the nature of the complaint and the clause of the Code of Conduct that it relates to.